 MDMA, along with accompanying psychotherapy, could be available for patients as a prescription medication in as soon as one to two years.
-The Multidisciplinary Association for Psychedelic Studies (MAPS), the organization behind the federally-approved MDMA research, has recently completed enrollment for the final phase of studies investigating the drug for post-traumatic stress disorder (PTSD) prior to approval.
+The Multidisciplinary Association for Psychedelic Studies (MAPS), the organization behind the federally-approved MDMA research, recently completed the final phase of studies investigating the drug for post-traumatic stress disorder (PTSD) prior to approval.
 The progress of the MDMA studies is seen as an indication by stakeholders—prospective investors, researchers, entrepreneurs, and advocates—that legal psychedelic medicine, not just MDMA but other compounds such as psilocybin, too—really is on the horizon.
 And yet, there remain many vital questions.

 Who is going to pay for this treatment?
 Will it be covered by insurance?
 Who will qualify?
 Will historically marginalized communities who are often neglected by the healthcare system be able to benefit from it?
 As the industry is in the planning stages, a lot of this is unknown.